jona159/e2e_TestRepo/README.md

 * End-to-end Tests run with **docker-compose** and test the communication between microservices by executing multiple HTTP-Requests to different endpoints of multiple services
   * _e2e-Tests are written by the testing team and are deployed in the TestRepo in [e2e_ndvi.py](https://github.com/GeoSoftII2020-21/TestRepo/blob/main/e2e_ndvi.py) and [e2e_sst.py](https://github.com/GeoSoftII2020-21/TestRepo/blob/main/e2e_sst.py)
+  * Downloaded files, for both NDVI and SST cases, are copied from the database containers subdirectories to the actions running machine.
+Then, two test files, [xr_ndvi](https://github.com/GeoSoftII2020-21/TestRepo/blob/main/xr_ndvi.py) and [xr_sst](https://github.com/GeoSoftII2020-21/TestRepo/blob/main/xr_sst.py) are executed that check  the downloaded files for correctness.